InteractionDesignFoundation/handbook/guides/onboarding/setup-xdebug.md

-# Setup XDebug on PHPStorm
+# Setup Xdebug on PHPStorm

 ### Enable Xdebug in env